 If it makes you happy to look at a meaningless four-, five- or multi-digit number that represents a bunch of imaginary fans, purchased Likes are probably just the thing for you.
 In a nutshell, this is simply a matter of presenting yourself as "tremendously important" or "insanely popular".

-However, if you want to use your Facebook presence to publicize your business or concern, boost sales or generate donations, there is only one thing to do: Keep your hands off purchasable Likes!
-Experience has shown that buying with your thumbs up can have exactly the opposite effect to what good marketing should achieve:
+However, if you want to use your Facebook presence to make your Business or to publicize your cause, boost sales or generate donations, there is only one thing to do: keep your hands off Likes that can be purchased!
+From experience, buying thumbs up does pretty much exactly the opposite of what good marketing is supposed to do: